Cyber Tec Security Limited Terms

 Part 2 Procuring Hardware and Other Equipment

-- Security Incident and Event Management Systems (if part of the Schedules to these terms and conditions or the Quote);
+Security Incident and Event Management Systems (if part of the Schedules to these terms and conditions or the Quote);

 These third party software, products and / or services are provided on the terms of this Agreement, including Clauses 7.5, 7.6, 7.8, 11.3-11.6, 12.5.2.

 SCHEDULE 3 DATA PROTECTION